GoogleCloudPlatform/puppet-google-compute/README.md

   choose an appropriate value.

 ##### properties/disks[]/initialize_params
-Required.
   Specifies the parameters for a new disk that will be created alongside the new instance.
 Use initialization parameters to create boot disks or local SSDs attached to the new instance.